 - You should now see one-time passwords being generated: a new one will be displayed every 30 seconds:

 (Authy displays the one-time password with a space between the first and last three digits.
 When you click the "Copy" button, however, the password is correctly copied to the clipboard without that space.)

 Assuming the "secret" text you pasted into Authy's "Enter Code" field in step 18, above, was the correct text from your token, you've now successfully completed the process of setting up Authy to generate one-time passwords for Savio.

 When you want to log into Savio:

-- At Savio's Password: prompt, enter your token PIN (but don't yet press Return).
+- At Savio's Password: prompt, enter your token PIN (do not press Return/Enter to add another line).*.

-- Then, at Savio's Password: prompt, immediately following the token PIN that you've already entered, paste in the one-time password from Authy and press Return.
+Then, at Savio's Password: prompt, immediately following the token PIN that you've already entered, paste in the one-time password from Authy and press Return/Enter.

 (For more details on logging in, please see the Logging into Savio documentation.)